Lyle Bouck: Battle near Lanzerath

 The Intelligence and Reconnaissance Platoon attached to the 394th Infantry Regiment of the 99th division was the most decorated platoon of World War II for action on the first morning of the Battle of the Bulge defending a key road in the vicinity of the Losheim Gap.
-Led by 20-year-old Lieutenant Lyle Bouck Jr., the second youngest man in the unit, the unit of 18 men along with four U.S. Forward Artillery Observers from Battery C, 371st Field Artillery, held off an entire German battalion of over 500 men during a 10-hour-long fight, inflicting 92 casualties on the Germans.
+Led by Bouck, the second youngest man in the unit, the unit of 18 men along with four U.S. Forward Artillery Observers from Battery C, 371st Field Artillery, held off an entire German battalion of over 500 men during a 23-hour-long fight, inflicting 92 casualties on the Germans.
 The platoon seriously disrupted the entire Sixth Panzer Army's schedule of attack along the northern edge of the offensive.
-At dusk on 16 December, about 50 German paratroopers finally flanked the platoon and captured the remaining 15 soldiers.
-Two who had been sent on foot to regimental headquarters to seek reinforcements were also later captured, and a member of the forward artillery observation platoon assisting the platoon was killed.
+At dusk on 16 December, the remaining German paratroopers finally able to make ground against the American's due to the platoons browning M4 .50 caliber machine gun melting from overheat and being low on ammo advanced on the platoon and captured the remaining 24 soldiers and a member of the forward artillery observation platoon assisting the platoon who was killed.

 Due to the capture of the platoon's soldiers and the blur of events during the first week of this massive campaign, the U.S. Army did not recognize the platoon for its courageous deeds for 37 years.
 On October 25, 1981, the entire platoon was recognized with a Presidential Unit Citation, and every member of the platoon was decorated, including four Distinguished Service Crosses, five Silver Stars, and ten Bronze Stars with V for Valor.